ldsec/cellCNN/cellCNNOptimized/readme.md

 ## Testing

 - The file `decentralized/example/main.go` is an example of decentralized training (the centralized training can be emulated by setting the number of hosts to 1).
 Note that this is a dummy example that runs the protocol over distributed multi-cell examples under cellCNN/exampleData folder.
-- To run actual protocol that executes the learning over N parties where each party has several patients data, please follow the necessary data generation scripts under cellCNN/cellCNNClear, change the relevant parameters in param.go, and run decentralized/cnn_enc_split_test.go
+- To run actual protocol that executes the learning over N parties where each party has several patients data, please follow the necessary data generation scripts under cellCNN/cellCNNClear, change the relevant parameters in `params.go`, and run `decentralized/cnn_enc_split_test.go`.

 ## PREDICTION API